Ir Amim: Jerusalem Moments

-Supporting Grassroots Civil Society
+Supporting grassroots civil society

 Ir Amim has worked with several Palestinian non-profit organizations to help to strengthen civil society in East Jerusalem.
 Emphasis is placed on organizations that work to improve infrastructure (sanitation, water, roads, sidewalks), street utilities (streetlamps, bus stops) or neighborhood services (clinics, emergency services, mail delivery, waste collection).
 An example of one such organization is Nuran, which provides emergency ambulance service in East Jerusalem.

 Issues

 Some of the issues that Ir Amim engages with include: